learnbyexample/learn_gnuawk/gnu_awk.md

 ## Output field separator

-The `OFS` special variable is used for output field separator. `OFS` is used as the string between multiple arguments passed to `print` function.
+The `OFS` special variable controls the output field separator. `OFS` is used as the string between multiple arguments passed to `print` function.
 It is also used whenever `$0` has to be reconstructed as a result of changing field contents.
 The default value for `OFS` is a single space character, just like for `FS`.
 There is no command line option though, you'll have to change `OFS` directly.

 ```bash
 $ # printing first and third field, OFS is used to join these values